 Current budget proposals ask for the elimination of LSC and PSLF, two incredibly important programs that are instrumental to ensuring equal access to justice.

 This article, written by PILI Executive Director Michael Bergmann and PILI Program Manager Brent Page, originally appeared as a feature on www.americanbar.org.

 This post is a response to the recent “DIY Divorce” article appearing in The Atlantic.

 “As a director on PILI board, I hope to be able to make a difference in the lives of those in need by making access to legal services a priority.”

 PILI is extremely grateful to the Lesbian and Gay Bar Association Foundation (LAGBAC) for new funding that will allow PILI to open three new summer Internship allocations in Summer 2019.

-PILI is excited to welcome nine spring semester Law Student Interns who will work at public interest law agencies in Chicago during the spring semester.
+PILI is excited to welcome eight spring semester Law Student Interns who will work at public interest law agencies in Chicago during the spring semester.

 This is a report on the Fall 2018 Interns including the type of work they did, the clients they served and their impact.
 It also includes evaluation data on their experience with PILI.